 All components involved in these steps are:

 The test is simple and requires the use of a digital multimeter.
 The continuity of all the terminals is checked one by one.
-If your digital multimeter has a continuity mode with a beep, use that.
+Use that if your digital multimeter has a continuity mode with a beep.
 You can also use the resistive measurement mode of the multimeter.
-Use the smallest setting.
-When the switch is working fine, you should measure almost 0 ohms.
-If you measure more or even no connection, the ignition switch is bad.
-Based on the function as mentioned earlier of each connect, the test is carried out.
-Three basic steps will be part of this diagnosis.

 Now you have learned all the basics and essentials of electrical systems.
 This will enable you to properly diagnose and fix the issue you have with your ignition switch.
-We will now look at the step-by-step approach to solve the ignition switch puzzle’s wiring.
+We will now look at the step-by-step approach to solving the ignition switch puzzle’s wiring.

 How to wire a lawn mower ignition switch: Step-by-step Guide